 The Ministère has made available to school service centres, school boards and private educational institutions air exchangers that can be installed in classrooms where persistent air quality problems have been observed.
 Air exchangers are devices that filter out indoor air filled with CO2 and replace it with fresh air brought in from outdoors, thereby improving the indoor air.

-Educational institutions are responsible for maintaining their classrooms and ensuring good air quality for students and staff.
+Educational institutions are responsible for maintaining their classrooms and ensuring good air quality for students and school staff.
 It is up to them to request an air exchanger from the Ministère.
 The devices are delivered as quickly as possible.

 These devices are not, however, capable of countering the transmission of SARS-CoV-2 through close contact with an infected person, which is recognized as the principal mode of transmission.